-Denmark warns against rice for childrenMay 15th, 2013 in Health /
+Denmark warns against rice for childrenMay 15, 2013 in Medicine & Health / Health

 Denmark's Veterinary and Food Administration said Wednesday that parents should stop giving their children rice cakes and rice milk, saying the products contained unacceptable levels of inorganic arsenic.